VatanAgnihotri/ecommerce-assessment-in-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.

+# Setup Steps

+1. Clone/Download the project and run npm i command inside the project.
+2. After all the dependencies are installed, run ng serve --open command to test.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.